Resent Rules Registered

 Latest registered regulations

-IMO marks 50 years since the MARPOL Convention was adopted, Ships today must take measures on board to stop sewage, garbage and operational waste entering the sea without restriction –
+" target="_blank">IMO marks 50 years since the MARPOL Convention was adopted, Ships today must take measures on board to stop sewage, garbage and operational waste entering the sea without restriction –

 World Maritime Theme 2024: "Navigating the future: safety first!"